Gankare/portfolio/Starlitseas/README.md

 The character movement is half of the game, espacially in a parkour speedrun game.
 So I worked on the movement on and off the entire project, the movement script is pretty big so I won't go over it all.
 [Whole PlayerController node script](https://blueprintue.com/blueprint/zrsn74_s/ )

-Making movement for jumping upwards on moving animated whales was hard, making it feel like the player is moving fast but still not making the game to hard.
+Making movement for jumping upwards on moving animated whales was hard, making it feel like the player is moving fast but still not making the game to fast and hard for the player to controll.

 ### Making the movement feel fast:
 The script below is the update/tick event.
 To make the movement feel faster than it is, I added increased fov and speed lines running down the screen when moving.